 - 1. If there is a determination that the family's false reporting was due to an unintentional error, the Housing Department will make its determinations retroactive to the date that the correct information was available and note all affected documents accordingly.
 The family will be notified of any such determinations and advised of their right to an informal settlement meeting and/or a grievance hearing. - 2.
 If there is a determination that the family knowingly provided false information, the Housing Department will make a determination of fraudulent activity by the family and take action(s) necessary to terminate the tenancy of the family. - 3.
-The Housing Department will implement retroactive charges for overpayment of assistance as detailed in ACOP Section 20.
+The Housing Department will implement charges for overpayment of assistance retroactive to the first of the month following the date on which the action occurred.